-There is an ever growing concern in the UK around our child mental health “crisis”.
-It only takes a quick internet search to see the many editorials reporting on the problems surrounding child mental health.
-Most recently, articles have stated the following:
+There is an ever growing concern in the UK around our child mental health crisis.
+It only takes a quick internet search to see the many editorials reporting on the problems surrounding child mental health:

-If this crisis is not dealt with, difficulties may continue into adult life and further generations will go through the same process.
-It is already estimated that £35 billion is lost to business each year as a direct result of supporting mental health issues in the work place.
-More and more companies are now training Mental Health First Aiders to help to deal with the problem.
+If this crisis is not dealt with at a young age, difficulties may continue into adult life, further perpetuating this cycle.
+It is already estimated that businesses lose £35 billion each year as a direct result of having to support mental health issues in the work place, with an increasing number of companies now implementing strategies and incorporating Mental Health First Aiders to help combat this crisis.

 A child having access to “At Times I Get These Feelings” will help them on their journey to better understand and manage their emotions in a positive way.
 A tool to aid those close to the child, this book will provide a leverage that will help “open up” conversations that were not already happening.

 One Mental Wellbeing Lead at a school in Hampshire has suggested that “every child in the country should have a copy of this book; whether they are in need of mental health support or not.”
 It is our mission to help these children better understand and express their feelings and emotions in a safe and understanding environment.